petnica-rac-seminari/BCD-0o27-Tetris/documentation/Development Guide.md

 ```cpp
 mc.cursor->addEntry(mc.createActionItem("Hello BalcCon", bcd_mod_example::module_main<lcd_type>, &lcd));
 ```
 This registers and action item as the first menu entry.
 An action item is an item that is executable.
 In our case, the execution starts in the `module_main(...)` function of our module.
-For more information about how to build menus consult the chapter [[#GFXMenu]].
+For more information about how to build menus consult the chapter [GFXMenu](#GFXMenu).
 Las but not least, we need to display our menu and then run a main loop.
 For this to happen we first add the code to display the menu in the setup section.
 Look for the line `// <--- Put setup code and one time acitons below -->` and add the following code below:
 ```cpp
 // Reset cursor and select first entry